Skip to:

 In 2024 the project was renamed the City School Exclusions Service as it is now centrally managed by The City Law School.

-Members of The City Law School staff who are qualified solicitors and barristers have now taken on the supervision of the work and will be taking the service forward.
+Members of The City Law School staff who are qualified lawyers supervise postgraduate students to assist with casework and representation of the family of the excluded child.

-We recruit at the start of term each year.
+CitySES recruits students from the postgraduate courses once a year at the start of the first term.
 See the Moodle page for LawIRL which all students have automatic access to when they enrol.

 Vocalise